 Values and Principles

-- Tourism policies must align with the following values and principles:
+Decision-making in relation to tourism must uphold the following interconnected values and principles:

 Strategic Priorities